totekp/Team8Paper/developerdocs/README.md

 On the persistence side, data are stored as BSON, similar more typed and compressed version of JSON, documents in MongoDB, a NoSQL database.
 Using a NoSQL database is simple and fits our design.
 We have two collections.
 The user collection stores user information.
 Then the paper collection stores individual papers, which is the central feature of our application.

 # User Interface

-Many modern systems are interactive.
-That is, the user interacts with the system using some form of display screen using which data can be entered and results presented.
-Well-designed UIs are essential to successful systems because they are the most visible part of the system.
-As such, it is important to get early and frequent feedback from users about their reactions.
-This can take the form of a prototype, but if this is unfeasible, then mocked up screen shots can be substituted.
-Your design documentation should include a description of your user interface design.
-You should explain what the viewer is looking at for each screen.
-Even command line apps have a UI and you should describe the command line options.
-If you are making a library rather than an application, then explain your API.
-Developer documentation should include a sory board, page-flow graph, or some other sort of high-level overview of all the visual "screens" in the application and how they fit together (e.g., which pages link to a page and how).

 We used the following libraries to quickly and efficiently build a seamless UI: jQuery UI
 Twitter Bootstrap